Heinkel Lerche

-The Heinkel Lerche (Lark) was the name of a set of project studies made by German aircraft designer Heinkel in 1944 and 1945 for a revolutionary VTOL fighter and ground-attack aircraft.
+The Heinkel Lerche (Lark) was the name of a set of project studies made by German aircraft designer Heinkel in 1944 and 1945 for a VTOL fighter and ground-attack aircraft.

 The Lerche was an early coleopter design.
 It would take off and land sitting on its tail, flying horizontally like a conventional aircraft.
 The pilot would lie prone in the nose.
-Most remarkably, it would be powered by two contra-rotating propellers which were contained in a doughnut-shaped, nine-sided annular wing.
+It would be powered by two contra-rotating propellers which were contained in a doughnut-shaped, nine-sided annular wing.

-The remarkably futuristic design was developed starting 1944 and concluding in March 1945.
-The aerodynamic principles of an annular wing were basically sound, but the proposal was faced with a whole host of unsolved manufacture and control problems which would have made the project highly impractical, even without the material shortages of late-war Nazi Germany.
+The design was developed starting 1944 and concluding in March 1945.
+The aerodynamic principles of an annular wing were basically sound, but the proposal was faced with a host of unsolved manufacture and control problems which would have made the project highly impractical, even without the material shortages of late-war Nazi Germany.